pppp24/Tasty_Brews-master/README.md

 Small web shop app for buying brews !

-Created using CMS Strapi, React, and gestalt library for the styling and layout.
+Created using CMS Strapi, React for the interface and gestalt library for the styling and layout.